-A total of 38 active territories (i.e., area where hawks were heard or had a freshly tended nest) were documented during 1998, 105 active territories during 1999, and 80 active territories during 2000 surveys.
+A total of 38 active territories (i.e., area where hawks were heard or had a freshly tended nest) were documented during 1998, 105 active territories during 1999, 80 active territories during 2000 and 81 territories during 2001 surveys.
 (Table 2).
-Among theses active territories, 28 active nests (i.e., where incubation was confirmed) were located during 1998, 39 during 1999, and 26 during 2000, for a total of 93 nest sites found between 1998-2000.
+Among theses active territories, 28 active nests (i.e., where incubation was confirmed) were located during 1998, 39 during 1999, 26 during 2000, and 55 during 2001 for a total of 148 nest sites found between 1998-2001.
 No nests were found near random points.
 The number of active territories and nests varied annually and by Forest Management Unit (Table 2).
 Survey and monitoring efforts in the GA and PRC were hampered during 2000 due to cold temperatures and high winds.
-Poor weather conditions, particularly high winds tends to decrease avian activity in general (Bibby et al. 1992) as well as red-shouldered hawk response rates to con-specific calls.
-The result was most likely a lower detection rate of territorial and nesting birds at the GA and PRC Forest Management Units.
+Poor weather conditions, particularly high winds, tend to decrease avian activity in general (Bibby et al. 1992) as well as red-shouldered hawk response rates to conspecific calls.
+The result was most likely a lower detection rate of territorial and nesting birds at the GA and PRC Forest Management Units during that particular year.

 Territorial re-occupancy (i.e., territories occupied during successive years) was high among all forest areas (Table 2).
-During 1999, 78% of the territories documented during 1998 (n=27) were re-occupied, 81% of the territories documented during 1999 (n=52) were re-occupied by territorial hawks during 2000.
-The overall re-occupancy rate of territories during successive years of the study has been high (80%) (Table 2).
-Jacobs and Jacobs (1997) reported that an 83% re-occupancy rate (range = 53% - 83%) was the highest they have documented in Wisconsin between the years of 1992 - 1997.
-The percentage of territories re-occupied between 1998 and 2000 at Northern Lower Michigan forest management units compares rather well to the high re-occupancy rate documented by Jacobs and Jacobs (1997).
+During 1999, 78% of the territories documented during 1998 (n=27) were re-occupied, 81% of the territories documented during 1999 (n=52) were re-occupied by territorial hawks during 2000, 78 % of the territories documented during 2000 were re-occupied by territorial hawks during 2001 (n=60).
+The overall re-occupancy rate of territories during successive years of the study has been high (79%) (Table 2).
+Jacobs and Jacobs (1997) reported that an 83% reoccupancy rate (range = 53% - 83%) was the highest they have documented in Wisconsin between the years of 1992 -1997.
+The percentage of territories reoccupied between 1998 and 2001 in Northern Michigan forest management units compares rather well to the high reoccupancy rate documented by Jacobs and Jacobs (1997).

-Nest site fidelity, which occurs when a pair utilizes the same nest as the previous year, was high as well during 1999 and 2000 (Table 2).
-Fifty percent of the nests utilized in each forest area (PRC, n=18; IR, n=8) during 1998 were re-occupied during 1999 and 60% of nests utilized during 1999 were used as nest structures in 2000 (PRC, n=14; IR, n=7; GA, n=2; TC, n=2) for a two year average of 55%.
+Nest site fidelity, which occurs when a pair utilizes the same nest as the previous year, was high as well during 1999-2001 (Table 2).
+Fifty percent of the nests utilized in each forest area during 1998 were reoccupied during 1999, 60% of nests utilized during 1999 were used as nest structures in 2000, and 67% of nests used during 2000 were used again in 2001, for a three year average of 59%.
 Johnsgard (1990) felt that a nest re-occupancy rate of 37%, which was documented by Jacobs et al. (1988) in Wisconsin, was high.
 Dijak et al. (1990) in Missouri found a 35% re-occupancy of nests in successive years, which is similar to the rate reported in Wisconsin.
-Nest site fidelity on Michigan state forest lands clearly exceeds rates documented in Wisconsin and Missouri.
+Nest site fidelity in Michigan state forests clearly exceeds rates documented in Wisconsin and Missouri.